 - in one part of your screen, Video1 from 9am to 2pm and Video2 from 2pm to 9pm.

 - in another part of your screen, dynamic information like weather, Twitter feeds and news items.

-More about scheduling content in an experience can be found here.
+More about content scheduling in an experience can be found here.

 You can even go a step further and mix time and location in order to display the right media at the right time in the right location.
 For example, if Kiosk1 is located in City1, then from 9am to 2pm play Video1City1 and from 2pm to 9pm play Video2City1.
 If Kiosk2 is located in City2, then … well, you get the point.
 Everything is done in the experience, not centrally.
 It’s a change in perspective from a TDS platform because of the finer level of control that is possible from inside an app.

 Most of the traditional digital signage (TDS) vendors provide a special media asset supporting HTML5 (this is in addition to images, video, Flash, PowerPoint, etc.).
 TDS vendors position this HTML5 asset as the fastest way to display a website (which are rarely good digital signage sources) or for custom development of apps using HTML5 to manage interactivity.
 This latter option is currently the only answer TDS vendors propose for creating custom content - becoming HTML5 experts.